+What the Bill sanctions is for such criminal acts to be carried out within the law, instead of outside of it.
 There are no limits on the types of criminal conduct that could be permitted under the authorisation.
-Consideration could be given to restrict certain categories of crimes which should not be permitted such as torture or sexual offences.

-We echo the concerns that where criminal actions take place, they are no less serious when placed on a legal footing.10There are safeguards within other law enforcement agencies such as the Canada's intelligence service, CSIS11 where reference can be made.
+We suggest that consideration should be given to restrict certain categories of crimes which should not be permitted such as torture or sexual offences.
+We echo the concerns that where criminal actions take place, they are no less serious when placed on a legal footing.
+There are safeguards within other law enforcement agencies such as the Canada's intelligence service, CSIS and the American FBI to which reference can be made.